 Every online store — and nearly every business, for that matter — faces one major struggle: generating dependable revenue streams.

 The key to long-term growth and scalability is guaranteed income, month after month.
-It helps you make Monthly Recurring Revenue (MRR).
-One of the best ways to bring in monthly revenue is by selling subscription boxes!
+It helps you make Monthly Recurring Revenue (MRR) and one of the best ways to bring in that monthly revenue is by selling subscription boxes!

-In this guide, I’ll teach you the basic consideration for setting up a subscription box that will start building your MRR.
+In this guide, I’ll teach you the basic considerations for setting up a subscription box that will start generating you your MRR.

 Why set up subscription boxes?

-A study done by McKinsey & Company found that the subscription ecommerce market gew by more than 100% percent a year from 2013 to 2018, with the largest retailers generating more than $2.6B in sales in 2016, up from $57.0M in 2011.
+A study done by McKinsey & Company found that the subscription ecommerce market grew by more than 100% percent a year from 2013 to 2018, with the largest retailers generating more than $2.6B in sales in 2016, up from $57.0M in 2011.

 In other words: There’s lots of money to be made.

 But with all of the subscription boxes out there, you’re probably wondering what works.
 McKinsey & Company covered that too.

 Amazon Subscribe & Save and the Dollar Shave Club (both examples of recurring product subscriptions) ranked number one and two across the board with both men and women.
 Another reason to start up a subscription box?

 What type of subscription box should you sell?